vistec-AI/WangchanX/README.md

 ## Acknowledgements

-We would like to thank all codes from XXXX.
+We would like to thank all codes and structures from [alignment-handbook](https://github.com/huggingface/alignment-handbook).
 This project is sponsored by VISTEC, PTT, SCBX, and SCB.

 ## Future Plans
 Here are some future plans and what we are doing: